samuelgozlan/amplitude-dev-center/docs/session-replay/sdks/standalone-android.md

 #### Failed to flush recording before exiting the app

-Session replay data is stored in memory only.
+Session replay stores data in memory only.
 This can lead to data loss between app starts.

 Make sure to call `sessionReplay.flush()` to flush all pending session replay data before app exit.